hansroh/skitai/README.txt

 3. one thread manages n websockets connection

-So skitai support above 3 ways.
+So skitai supports above all 3 ways.

 First of all, see conceptual client side java script for websocket.